Our First House

 The Hallway, Current House:

 Winner: Current house.
 We’re so thankful to have a nice wide, light-filled hallway.
-And the giant family gallery of frames makes us feel all warm and fuzzy.
+And the giant family gallery of frames just does it for us.

 The Spare Bedroom, First House: